Pleased to Meet You (James album): Reception

 Pleased to Meet You was met with generally favourable from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 65, based on six reviews.
 AllMusic reviewer Andy Kellman said it wasn't "just another good James record -- it's their best."
 He expanded: "It's their tightest, freshest, most contemporary batch of songs, weatherproofed to stand the test of time."
 ChartAttack wrote that fans of the band's earlier hits, such as "Sit Down" and "Laid", would be "disappointed with this disc," however, "longtime James fans should find much to enjoy."
 Though noting it wasn't as "adventurous" of a release as Wah Wah is, the band made a record "whose songs are often times spacious and funky at the same time."
 Dotmusic writer Dave Jennings wasn't fond of the band leaving pop; "it's just unfortunate that their chosen alternative often seems to be stadium rock."
 He said the band's attempts at taking risks produced the record's "best moments."

 Playlouder's Sarah Bee considered it a "more low-key" affair that was "less brash" than Millionaires.
 The high moments are "safer and its lows more thoughtful and safe."
 Though, this "doesn't mean it's not rather good.
 Cos it is."
 Andrew Paine of NME considered it the "best James record in a long while and there are some near-inspirational moments."
 It was a "smartly dressed record" that could make the band "feel at least slightly relevant again.
 Ultimately, though, there's a more brutal solution to that problem."
 In a review for The Guardian, Caroline Sullivan wrote that the band "continue their run of mini-symphonies by and for men who don't cringe at terms such as 'birthing partner'."

-Pleased to Meet You reached number 11 on the UK album chart.
+Pleased to Meet You reached number 11 on the UK albums chart.
 It was certified silver by the British Phonographic Industry (BPI).
 "Getting Away with It (All Messed Up)" charted at number 22 on the UK singles chart.
+It was certified silver by the BPI in September 2023.
+Clash included "Getting Away with It (All Messed Up)" on their list of the top 10 best James songs.